syncfusion-content/wpf-docs/wpf/PropertyGrid/Events.md

 ![Properties are grouped based on the value specified in the Category attribute](Event-Images\Event-PropertyItem.png)

-Here, the `Date of Birth` property has been grouped under `Itentity` category
+Here, the `Date of Birth` property has been grouped under the specified category,

 ![Properties are grouped based on the value specified in the Category attribute](Event-Images\Event-CategoryItemChanged.png)